 4.4 Tips for Cooking Success

-• Serving Suggestions: Serve with jasmine rice or rice noodles to create a complete meal.
+- Serving Suggestions: Serve with jasmine rice or some rice noodles for a full meal.

 5. Common Mistakes to Avoid